Kenneth McKellar (singer): Career

 "A Man Without Love" peaked at #30 in the UK Singles Chart in March 1966.
 His albums The World of Kenneth McKellar (1969), and Eco Di Napoli (1970), had a total of ten weeks presence in the UK Albums Chart.
+McKellar starred in a BBC TV film in 1969 Eco Di Napoli on which the album was based.
+This was filmed in Italy, with McKellar singing in Italian and Neapolitan.

-He recorded an album in Afrikaans, entitled Kuier By Ons, which was released just before his tour of South Africa in October 1970.
+He also recorded an album in Afrikaans, entitled Kuier By Ons, which was released just before his tour of South Africa in October 1970.

 On 31 December 1973, the first Scottish commercial radio station Radio Clyde began broadcasting to Glasgow.
 The first record they played was "Song of the Clyde" sung by Kenneth McKellar.
 The same recording featured over the opening titles of the 1963 film Billy Liar.

-McKellar lived in Lenzie, Glasgow in the house called "Machrie Mhor".
+McKellar lived in Lenzie, Glasgow in a house called "Machrie Mhor".

-Outside music, McKellar wrote a sketch which was performed by the Monty Python team at The Secret Policeman's Ball.
-This was the only time that a sketch written by a non-member was performed by them.
+Outside music, McKellar wrote a sketch, involving a blindfolded man trying to identify the name of the celebrity beating him up, which was performed by the Monty Python team at The Secret Policeman's Ball.
+This was the only time they performed a sketch written by a non-member.

-McKellar made the majority of his recordings on the Decca Records label.
+McKellar made most of his recordings on the Decca Records label.
 He also recorded several classical works, including Handel's Messiah alongside Joan Sutherland in a performance conducted by Sir Adrian Boult.
-After he left Decca in the 1970s he then recorded from 1983 to 1996 for Lismor records, recording several albums for them, including Songs of the Jacobite Risings, before retiring in the late 1990s.
+After he left Decca in the 1970s he recorded from 1983 to 1996 for Lismor records, recording several albums, including Songs of the Jacobite Risings, before retiring in the late 1990s.

 McKellar also recorded the musical Kismet with Robert Merrill.
 He was also notable for his recordings of Gaelic songs in translation such as the Songs of the Hebrides arrangements by Marjory Kennedy-Fraser.

+In 1992 McKellar was offered an OBE, but declined it.
+During his lifetime he chose not to make public the news of the offer, nor his reasons for refusing it.

 Death

-McKellar died of pancreatic cancer, at the age of 82, at his daughter's home near Lake Tahoe in the United States, on 9 April 2010.
+McKellar died of pancreatic cancer, at the age of 82, at his daughter's home in South Lake Tahoe in the United States, on 9 April 2010.
 His funeral was in Paisley.